Skip to content ↓

 He is a regular speaker at conferences and an active campaigner for educational change.
 His recently published, best selling book, The Kindness Principle, offers advice, guidance and expertise on making relational practice work in schools.
 He is also an associate of Independent Thinking Ltd.

-Training providers and partners exhibiting at the event.
+CPD providers exhibiting at the event

 Exceed SCITT